-Fund manager rebates from unlisted PIEs that have been included in "Gross Taxable Income / (Loss)" for PIE Tax crystallisation are displayed on the schedule "Unlisted and Listed Variable Rate PIE Proxy Income & Tax Information" as Management Fee Rebates.
-Please note these are reported on gross basis at the time of respective PIE event and therefore, are repeated if there are more than one PIE tax events.
+Fund manager rebates from unlisted PIEs that have been included in "Gross Taxable Income / (Loss)" for PIE tax crystallisation are displayed on the schedule "Unlisted and Listed Variable Rate PIE Proxy Income & Tax Information" as Management Fee Rebates.
+Please note that these are reported on a gross basis at the time of the respective PIE tax event and therefore, are repeated if there is more than one PIE tax event (see section 9.1.4).
 However, the total of the fund rebates taxed through PIE crystallisation is displayed on the Summary of Investment Income schedule.

-11.1.2 Untaxed Fund Rebate Income
+12.1.2 Untaxed Fund Rebate Income

-Untaxed Fund Rebate Income represents fund manager and other issuer rebate income received and allocated to the investor that has neither been taxed at the point of distribution nor through PIE crystallisation in the case of unlisted PIE.
+Untaxed Fund Rebate Income represents fund manager and other issuer rebate income received and allocated to the investor that has neither been taxed at the point of distribution nor through PIE tax crystallisation in the case of unlisted PIE.
 These are shown on the separate schedule titled "Untaxed Fund Rebate Income".

-Rebates received that are displayed in this section of the tax report may be taxable.
+Rebates received that are displayed in this section of the Tax Report may be taxable.
 These rules are complex and depend on the nature of the rebates as well as other factors, including the FIF calculation method you used for the year.
 We note that rules around rebates have recently changed and it is recommended that you consult your tax adviser on the position for your circumstances.

-11.2 Ongoing Fees
+12.2 Ongoing Fees

-Fees and charges, including any GST paid, may be deductible for tax purposes.
-If investors have claimed GST input credits for any GST paid in respect of any fees and charges in their GST returns, the deductible amount may be required to be reduced by the GST already claimed.
+Fees and charges, including any GST paid, may be deductible for income tax purposes.
+If investors have claimed a GST input credit for any GST paid in respect of any fees and charges in their GST returns, the deductible amount may be required to be reduced by the GST already claimed.
 You are encouraged to seek professional tax advice if you are unsure of your individual circumstances.

-11.3 Collection Charges
+12.3 Collection Charges